Get

 Cats do seem to enjoy music, but not the same music that humans do—according to the latest research.
 There are many other forms of soothing music that cats will enjoy listening to, but not all cats have the same preference.

-Introducing music into your cat’s life can be entertaining, but it is important to play the right music to your cat.
+Introducing music into your cat’s life can be entertaining, but it is important to play the right music for your cat.
 Cats do not care much for the type of music we like to listen to and instead seem to have specific preferences when it comes to the music they like.

 This article will tell you everything you need to know about how cats respond to music and which types of music will engage their interest.